 IRWD owns and operates one of the most robust recycled water systems in the country.
-With over 400 miles of recycled water pipelines, 12 storage reservoirs, and almost 5,000 metered recycled water connections, the District delivers approximately 27,000 acre-feet of recycled water per year.
-IRWD promotes the use of recycled water for non-potable purposes by providing a 10% discount for irrigation uses and a 40% discount for industrial uses.
-Nearly a quarter of the District's total water demand is met through the use of recycled water.
+With approximately 500 miles of recycled water pipelines, 12 storage reservoirs, and over 5,000 metered recycled water connections, the District delivers more than 25,000 acre-feet of recycled water per year.
+IRWD promotes the use of recycled water for non-potable purposes by providing a 10% discount for irrigation uses and a 40% discount for year-round industrial and commercial uses.
+More than a quarter of the District's total water demand is met through the use of recycled water.